lusend/website/src/pages/faculty/proposal/domestic.md

 Domestic Student Travel encompasses a large variety of trips, but there are a few policies that apply to all travel:

-- Students cannot be leads on a trip, but GSAs can support leads on a trip.
+- Students cannot be leaders on a group travel trip, but GSAs or TAs can.
-- The academic lead needs to be qualified and approved if not the professor (such as a GSA or another faculty member)
-- Overnight trips must have both a female and a male leader if there are both genders participating.
+- Overnight group travel trips should have both a female and a male leader if both genders are participating.
-- All drivers must be approved by Transit to drive the vehicle chosen for the trip.
+- All drivers must be approved drivers by Transit to drive the vehicle chosen for the trip.
-- Leaders taking students to an endorsed event outside the local area\* should transport them with either a rental vehicle or an LU vehicle.
-- Domestic Student Travel abides by Liberty University’s travel policies & procedures as set by the Procurement office.

-_\*as per Liberty University’s travel policies, the local area is considered to be within 50 miles of campus._
+- Anyone acting as a leader on behalf of Liberty University **MUST** take the Campus Security Authority training module before they travel with students.
+This must be done at least once per academic year.
+- Students should never be required to share beds on trips.

+Any exception to policy needed will need to be brought directly to the dean or head of your department.

 We take the safety and security of our students seriously, here are a few guidelines to help our leaders be prepared for possible situations: